Ivy Tilsley: Storylines

 In 1992, Ivy's fixation with meddling in the Platts' lives begins to take its toll on her marriage to Don, who becomes increasingly sympathetic and supportive of the Platts, which puts him in constant conflict with his wife.
 When Vera attempts to constructively criticise Ivy, this only leads to various arguments and fallouts.
 Don seeks solace through an affair with barmaid Julie Dewhurst (Su Elliot), revealing it to Ivy before he leaves her, saying she has transformed for the worst from the woman he initially married.
 Heartbroken Ivy seeks solace through alcoholism, leading to many embarrassing incidents, including Nicky witnessing her arguing with nanny Carmel Finnan (Catherine Cusack).
 She later has a meltdown in the Rovers, saying she has nothing left to live for, before eventually finding inner peace after some of words of wisdom from her local priest.

 Ivy reconciles with Don in 1993 after his suicide attempt which results in him having his leg amputated.
 However, it is later revealed he is the secret telephone stalker of Denise Osbourne (Denise Black).
 In 1994, after accepting that the marriage is beyond repair, Ivy decides to go on a Catholic long-term retreat in a convent, where she dies in her sleep from a heart attack in August 1995.
 Her interference in the Platts' lives would continue beyond the grave; as she had always wanted her grandson Nicky to retain the surname Tilsley, Ivy stipulated in her will that Nicky would inherit her house (No.5) – but only if he changed his surname from Platt back to Tilsley, much to Gail and Martin's annoyance (Sarah escaped this condition as Ivy said that she would probably change her name in the future).
 Sarah and Don were left with nothing.
 Don is almost evicted as he and the Platts fight over Ivy's legacy; this eventually ends with Don buying No.5 from Nicky for £12,000.
 With Martin and Gail's blessing, Nicky changes his surname back to Tilsley.

-In years having learn much from Ivy, Gail decides to protect her children from those whoever becomes involved with them.
-Because of her feud with her, Gail begins her feud with Eileen over the years.
-In 2004 after her grandson's death, Gail mentions to Todd, who recently broke up with Sarah after confessed that he was gay, how Ivy changed her life, despite their arguments and disagreements.
+In following years, having learned much from Ivy, Gail decides to protect her children from those whoever becomes involved with them.
+Because of her feud with Ivy, Gail begins her feud with Eileen over the years.
+In 2004 after her grandson's death, Gail mentions to Todd, who recently broke up with Sarah after he confessed that he was gay, how Ivy changed her life, despite their arguments and disagreements.